datalad-handbook/book/docs/basics/101-140-filesystem.rst

 and even outside of the superdataset.
 This is why the file cannot be opened: When any program tries to follow the symlink, it will not resolve, and an error such as "no file or directory" will be returned.
-But don't panic!
+But do not panic!
 A :command:`datalad save` will rectify this as well:

 .. runrecord:: _examples/DL-101-140-122